sola-st/LintQ/README.md

 1. Your static analysis warnings are store in a file in SARIF format, an interoperable format for warnings, read more [here](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning#about-sarif-support).
 Click on the generated SARIF file to see the warnings produced by LintQ.
 We recommend using the VSCode extension ([here](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer)) to visualize it, when opening the file the first time it will ask to locate the file, but then it will automatically map all the warning to the right file.
 1. Congratulations you have successfully analyzed your first quantum programs with LintQ and collected some warnings!

+## Extra: Run LintQ to Analyze the full LintQ dataset
+This is an in-depth run that takes long time.
+You can run the LintQ analysis on the entire dataset as to reproduce the entire study.

+1. Make sure that your dataset is in the `data/dataset/exp_v08` folder
+1. Run the queries on the LintQ dataset and produce an analysis output at the given path (e.g., `data/datasets/lintq_full_results.sarif`)
+    ```bash
+    docker run \
+        -v "$(pwd)/data:/home/codeql/project/data" \
+        -v "$(pwd)/LintQ-all.qls:/home/codeql/project/LintQ-all.qls" \
+        -it --rm lintq \
+    codeql database analyze \
+        --format=sarifv2.1.0 \
+        --threads=10 \
+        --output=/home/codeql/project/data/datasets/lintq_full_results.sarif \
+        --rerun \
+        -- /home/codeql/project/data/datasets/exp_v08/codeql \
+        /home/codeql/project/LintQ-all.qls
+    ```
+1. Congratulations you can find the LintQ warnings at the path [`data/datasets/lintq_full_results.sarif`](data/datasets/lintq_full_results.sarif).